 To make things confusing, however, these headlines also gained traction within the same year: "Being on Facebook Can Actually Make Us Happier" and "Facebook Isn't Addictive, It Just Makes People Happy."

 Headlines like these reflect the divergent outcomes of the research itself.
 A recent study of Australian teenagers showed that the heaviest social media users experience the greatest amount of anxiety related to FOMO (fear of missing out).
-A University of Michigan study also found that the more college students used Facebook the worse they felt, reflecting a similar association found among high school age students in the U.S. But before we throw social media out the window, a more recent study found no association at all while another found that when college students interacted with others on Facebook their "bonding capital" actually increased and feelings of loneliness decreased.
+A University of Michigan study also found that the more college students used Facebook the worse they felt, reflecting a similar association between social media use and depression found among 14 year olds in the U.K. But before we throw social media out the window, a recent study found no association at all while another found that when college students interacted with others on Facebook their "bonding capital" actually increased and feelings of loneliness decreased.

 Young people themselves are quick to defend their socially networked lives.
 The majority of teenagers report that social media helps them feel more connected to their friends and provides critical support during difficult times.
-Yet at the same time one out of five teens disclose feeling worse about their own life because of what they see on social media.
+Yet at the same time they too are ambivalent about its overall impact on their lives.

 Our guess is that if we are waiting for a definitive study telling us whether social media are "good" or "bad" for teens' mental health, we are going to wait for a long time.
 Instead, we are likely to start fleshing out the very picture that young people themselves report when you ask them.
 "It's complicated."

-Not all teens respond in the same way even to social networking and not all teens use the same tools and sites.
 Facebook is the focus of most current research yet many teens are quickly adopting new platforms.
 The best thing we can do as parents is to observe, stay connected, and ask questions.
+The ways that young people navigate social media and respond to what they encounter there are as diverse as our kids themselves.
 Some teens may be feeling sad and turn to the Internet for much needed support.
 Others may find that the Internet increases feelings of sadness or loneliness.
-Some may feel creative and inspired while others become angry and irritable.
-These signs are more important than any study.
+Some may feel creative and inspired online while others become angry and irritable.
+These real life signs of how our kids are doing are more important than any study.